-2110.
+- 2110.
 Music Appreciation (3).
 A survey of Western music from the Middle Ages to the present and of music from selected non-Western cultures.
-Emphasis on major styles, forms and composers and to the development of listening skills.
+Emphasis on major styles, forms and composers and to the development of listening skills. - 2202.

-2202.
 University Chorus 1 (1-3).
 A choral performance group open to all students with an interest in singing.
-May be taken up to four times for credit.

-3110.
+May be taken up to four times for credit. - 2502.
+Band (1).
+Pr.
+Permission of instructor (audition).
+Preparation and performance of music for wind and percussion instruments.
+The band will perform at concerts and at other events, both within the university and in the community.
+May be repeated 5 times for credit. - 3110.
 Music in World Cultures (3).
 A survey of musical styles in non-Western cultural traditions (Africa, India, Japan, Native America, etc.).
-Emphasis on the study of music as a phenomenon of society and culture.
+Emphasis on the study of music as a phenomenon of society and culture. - 3300.

-3202.
-University Chorus 2 (1-3).
-Pr., Junior standing.
-A choral performance group open to all students with an interest in singing.
-May be taken up to four times for credit.

-3232.
-University Singers (1).
-Pr., permission of instructor.
-A small select vocal ensemble.
-Performance of advanced vocal literature.
-Membership determined by audition.

-3300.
 Music Today (3).
 A survey of popular music since 1945.
-Emphasis on the many factors that have shaped contemporary music, including history, economics, technology, politics and cultural practices.
+Emphasis on the many factors that haveshaped contemporary music, including history, economics, technology, politics and cultural practices. - 3310.

-3310.
 Masterpieces of Western Music (3).
 A survey of major works and composers in the Western musical tradition.
 Content will vary, but works from at least three different stylistic periods covered each semester.
-May be repeated once for credit.
+May be repeated once for credit. - 4150.

-4150.
 Special Topics in Music (1-3).
 Investigation of selected topics in music.
-Course may be repeated for a total of 6 semester hours, provided a different topic is selected each time.
+Course may be repeated for a total of 6 semester hours, provided a different topic is selected each time. - 4902.

-4902.
 Independent Project in Music (1-3).
-Pr., departmental approval.
+Pr. departmental approval.
 Special project or research in music.